 Our detailed published procedures can be found here.
 We've set out below a simple summary of the process.
 However, please refer to our detailed procedures for full information.

-If you have a complaint about editorial content (i.e. programming) on a regulated video-on-demand programme service, please contact the on-demand service provider.
+If you have a complaint about a programme on a regulated video on demand programme service, please contact the service provider.
 A list of these and how to contact them can be found here.

 Ofcom assesses each complaint carefully to see if our rules may have been broken.
 You can read more about our rules here.